Gangler’s North Seal Wilderness Lodge

 - Items of a personal nature

-- 5% GST on total package
+- Tax on accommodation in Winnipeg and 5% GST on total package

 The Gangler’s North Seal Wilderness Sub-Arctic Adventure is also available as a 10 day/9 night program requiring 1 night of accommodation in Winnipeg (not included in the package price, but can be added on request) and 8 nights at the lodge.
 Please inquire for details, dates and pricing.